 Community Settings >> Engagement >> Campaigns

-Creating a Campaign : A campaign has been segregated in different sections inorder to set up and customise it as per our requirement.
+Creating a Campaign : A campaign has been segregated in different sections in order to set up and customize it as per our requirement.

 The first section includes the Basic information of the campaign.